Ron Wood - Pricing Expert

-One morning, there was a panicked 7am meeting after it was discovered that a price promotion at a large retail chain in Australia Coles supermarkets clashed with a promotion for the same product at another large retail chain called Woolworths.
-The price clash meant that the product was 20c cheaper at Coles.
+One morning, there was a panicked 7am meeting after it was discovered that a price promotion at a large retail chain in Australia, Coles supermarkets, clashed with a promotion for the same product at another large retail chain called Woolworths.
+The price clash meant that the product was 20 cents cheaper at Coles.

 The Woolworths supermarket chain had written a letter to the food manufacturer accusing it of embarrassing them in the market and deducted the difference between the prices from their remittance.
 This ended up being a loss of $300,000 in pure profit.

 It became clear to me that there was a lot of confusion about what the appropriate price was to set for this product and how to manage these prices in the marketplace.

 It also became clear to me the arguments put forth by the senior Executives at the time were based on perceived truths about pricing and markets, rather than facts.
 It was hard to believe there was no clear pricing strategy based on data.
 A loss of $300,000 was a very real number to me starting out in business, especially when I calculated that the business would need to generate $5 million in sales to absorb that loss.

 I was determined to find out more about what the right price for the product should be to improve profits for the business.
 My research culminated in a presentation to the National Sales Director.
 I demonstrated that the business would miss its budget with its current pricing plan.
 I discovered that there were too many price promotions for products that were price inelastic.
 This meant that the document generated no value for the business and profitability was damaged.